ubcemergingmedialab/VuforiaIoT/README.md

 # Installation
-Tested with Unity 2018.2.16 installed with Vuforia 7.5 Installed with both Vuforia and Android Build Components
+Tested with Unity 2018.2.16 installed with Vuforia 7.5

+Installed with both Vuforia and Android Build Components

 # Releases
-Each release includes both a VPN to test out the project and a zip file of starter code to work through the workshop
+Each release includes both an APK to test out the project and a zip file of starter code to work through the workshop

 # Building for Android
 * Ensure that Unity is installed with Android Build Components